 The ratio of Omega 6 to Omega 3 fatty acids in a typical store bought egg are 20:1.
 In a truly free-range, pastured hen, it’s 1.5:1!
 In industrial beef, the ratio is 21:1, but in grass-fed beef it’s usually 3:1 and can be as low as 1:1!

 What does it matter?
 Why should I care what the ratio of Omega 6 to Omega 3 fatty acids in my diet is?

-Because we now know that a balanced diet should contain an Omega-6 to 3 ratio of 4:1 or less.
-Imbalance contributes to chronic diseases like cancer, heart disease, asthma, arthritis, and depression.
+Because we now know that a balanced diet should contain an Omega-6 to 3 ratio of 4:1 or less. (source) Imbalance causes weight gain and contributes to chronic diseases like cancer, heart disease, asthma, arthritis, and depression.
 Because of the industrialization of our food supply, the typical American diet contains an Omega-6 to 3 ratio of 20:1!

 This is why doctors everywhere are now telling people to increase their intake of Omega-3 fatty acids.
 It’s not that we need more Omega-3s in our diet, per se.
 It’s just that we need a healthy balance of Omega-3s to Omega-6s, and that’s nearly impossible within our industrialized food chain.

 Looking for more Newbie Tips?
-Check out the ever-growing list here.
+Check out the list here.